Polyconseil/mobility-data-specification/agency/README.md

 ## update_vehicle_status

-This API is used by providers when a vehicle is either removed or returned to service.
+This API is used by providers to update a vehicle status every 10 minute, or when:
+- the vehicle moves significantly
+- the vehicle status changes
+- the vehicle battery status changes

 Endpoint: `/update_vehicle_status`\
 Method: `POST`\